Columns II: The Voyage Through Time

 |Number of players: 1-2|

-Gameplay is very similar to the original Columns, however rather than play an endless game the single player campaign is based around flash columns.
+Gameplay is very similar to the original Columns.
+However, rather than play an endless game the single player campaign is based around "Flash Columns".
 Versus mode allowed the players to attack each other for the first time in the series.
-The graphics and music also vary depending on the stage is being played.
+The graphics and music also vary depending on the stage being played.

-The versus competitive mode "Vs. Columns" that requires 2 players is also included.
-It's based on endless game mode rather than flash one.
-For the first time in the series the game included "transfering jewel lines" mechanic that would be later known in Columns III as a "Crush Bar" attack, letting the players to interact with each other on separate fields.
-It raises the floor bar on opponent's board, lowers the floor bar on your board and destroys the currently falling block on opponent's side.
-It's immediately activated upon multiple jewels removal or chains.
+The versus competitive mode "Vs. Columns" pits two players against each other.
+It is based on the original endless game mode rather than Flash Columns.
+This is the first game in the series to feature the attack mechanic that would be later known in Columns III as a "Crush Bar" attack, letting the players interact with each other on separate fields.
+It raises the floor bar on an opponent's board, lowers the floor bar on the attacker's board and destroys the currently falling column on the opponent's side.
+It is immediately activated upon clearing large quantities of jewels and making large chains.

-A special type of block sometimes appears in this mode called a Magic Stone which takes the form of two triangular jewels with a square jewel in between.
-If you place the block with the upward pointing triangle touching the jewels on the board, your opponent will be crushed.
-If you place with the downward pointing triangle touching, your floor bar will go down.
-If you place with the square touching, all jewels on your board of the color of the jewel that is touched will be removed from the board.
+Like with the first game, a special type of jewel sometimes appears in this mode called a Magic Jewel which takes the form of two triangular jewels with a square jewel in-between.
+If a player places the column with the upward pointing triangle touching the jewels on the board, their opponent will be crushed.
+If they place it with the downward pointing triangle touching, their floor bar will go down.
+If they place it with the square touching, all jewels on their board of the colour of the jewel that is touched will be removed from the board.

 - Main article: Columns II: The Voyage Through Time/Magazine articles.